McCleary--Rubin reconstruction for simple forest-skein groups: Introduction

 \subsection{Forest-skein groups}

-Inspired by deep connections uncovered by Vaughan Jones between Richard Thompson's group $F,T,V$, subfactors, and conformal field theory, the first author has introduced \emph{forest-skein (FS) groups} --- a class of ``Thompson-like'' groups which mix features of $F,T,V$ with Jones' planar algebra \cite{Jones17,Brothier20,Brothier22}.
-This article uses the dynamics of FS groups to construct new examples of finitely presented simple groups, classifying them, and witnessing novel properties.
+Inspired by deep connections uncovered by Vaughan Jones between Richard Thompson's group $F,T,V$, subfactors, and conformal field theory, the first author has introduced \emph{forest-skein (FS) groups} which are a class of ``Thompson-like'' groups which mix features of $F,T,V$ with Jones' planar algebra; \cite{Jones17,Brothier20,Brothier22}.

 To any set $S$ of \emph{colours} and set $R$ of \emph{skein relations} over $S$ (pair of binary trees with same number of leaves having interior vertices labelled by $S$) one may consider the FS category $\cF$ with \emph{skein presentation} $\la S|R\ra$.
-This consists of all forests with interior vertices coloured by $S$ modulo the skein relations in $R$.
-Often $\cF$ admits a \emph{calculus of fractions}, meaning we can build groups $G^F\subset G^T\subset G^V$ of tree-pair diagrams from $\cF$ similar to $F\subset T\subset V$, the latter corresponding to skein presentation $\la a|\varnothing\ra$.
+This consists of all binary forests with interior vertices coloured by $S$ modulo the skein relations in $R$.
+When $\cF$ admits a \emph{calculus of fractions} one can build groups $G^F\subset G^T\subset G^V$ made of tree-pair diagrams from $\cF$.
+They are similar to $F\subset T\subset V$, the latter corresponding to skein presentation $\la\ast|\varnothing\ra$ consisting of a single colour $\ast$ and no skein relations.
 We call these the \emph{FS groups} of $\cF$.
-Explicit examples of FS groups and their properties have been studied in \cite{Brothier22,Brothier23,Brothier-Seelig24}.
+The force of the FS formalism is the ability to produce interesting groups using very few data.
+For instance, finitely presented infinite simple groups with unforseen properties were produced using a skein presentation with two colours and one skein relation; \cite{Brothier-Seelig26}.
+Large families of explicit examples of FS groups have been studied in \cite{Brothier22,Brothier23,Brothier-Seelig24,Brothier-Seelig26}.